You want smart political talk without the meltdowns?

 It is evil in our time.

-I I I said this when I wrote the book in 2004, Deliver Us from Evil, Defeating Terrorism and Despotism and Liberalism, and liberals got pissed off at the title, and I'm like, well, you have to win the political war if you want somebody that understands the nature of evil.
+And I'm like, well, you have to win the political war if you want somebody that understands the nature of evil.

-But I said in that book, and I said all over that book tour that good people have a very hard time wrapping their minds around evil that exists.
+But I said in that book, and I said all over that book tour, that good people have a very hard time wrapping their minds around evil that exists.

-For example, if somebody takes a hoe and beheads another human being, um, how do you come to any other conclusion except that is evil?
+For example, if somebody takes a hoe and beheads another human being, how do you come to any other conclusion except that is evil?

 And then can't finish it.